cdrezen/itRWR/README.rst

 -----------------

-``multiplex`` : The folder contain a multiplex network of genes composed of five layers (Coexpressions, Complexes, Pathways, PPI, Diseases-involvement)
+``multiplex`` : This folder contains a toy example of a multiplex biological network composed of five layers (PPI, Pathways, Co-expression, Complexes, Disease involvement).
+The whole networks used in this study are available on the NDEX server : https://www.ndexbio.org/index.html#/search?searchType=All&searchString=cecile.beust&searchTermExpansion=false

 ``orpha_codes_PA.txt`` : File containing Premature Aging disease identifiers and their associated causative genes from ORPHANET (https://www.orpha.net/consor4.01/www/cgi-bin/?lng=ENG)

-The ``ToyExample`` folder contains a toy example version of a multiplex network to run community identification for one disease example.
+The ``ToyExample`` folder contains the toy example version of the multiplex network to run the community identification for one disease example, and with 10 iterations.

 -----------------
 Usage
 -----------------

-After having checked and/or modified the script parameters in accordance to your data, run the following command :
+After having checked and/or modified the script parameters in accordance to your data, set the desired number of iterations and run the following Python code :

 .. code-block:: python